 Restaurants in Dubai Marina Walk

 Marina has some of the best eateries in Dubai.
 Also, you will need more fuel to do the walking.
 There are hundreds of options for brunch and quick coffees.

 Pier 7 is a restaurant complex with seven floors.
 It has seven themed restaurants dedicated to different cuisines from across the world.
-Its unique construction offers a panoramic view of the marina, making it an architectural landmark at the same time.
+Its unique construction offers a panoramic view of the Marina, making it an architectural landmark at the same time.
 There is direct access to Pier 7 from the walkway.
-On the other hand, you can have food enjoying the fantastic view of the water in any of the numerous Alfresco restaurants along the canal.
+On the other hand, you can have food enjoying the fantastic water view in any of the numerous Alfresco restaurants along the canal.

-Another option worth trying is the five-star dining experience in the restaurants in Address Hotel Dubai Marina.
+Another option worth trying is the five-star dining experience in Address Hotel Dubai Marina restaurants.